prajwalMangaji/project2/README.md

 This project was created from local system.

-Created by Prajwal P M
+Created by Prajwal P M.